Construction of beef processing facility (Investment Decision October 2018)

 About the Project

-The project is being developed by the Angus family, a leader in the cattle industry in Australia and will be used by local cattle producers and other branded beef companies to process cattle at an abattoir located closer to their farm.
+Under construction, the project is being developed by the Angus family, a leader in the cattle industry in Australia and will be used by local cattle producers and other branded beef companies to process cattle at an abattoir located closer to their farm.
 That will result in a reduction in cattle tissue shrinkage during transportation and increased carcass yields for local producers.